Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-While Fig. \ref{fig:pis_ex_eth_zoomout} allows to observe the occupation probabilities of the first site for a wide energy for $N=M=7,8,9$, Fig. \ref{fig:pis_ex_eth} presents a more detailed view in the energy range $E/N \in [0.0,0.2]$, including results for $N=M=10$.
-It is possible to observe that the centroids of the colored clusters, depicting the equilibrium values of the occupation probabilities of the first site for long time evolution of states in the occupation basis, are slightly displaced from the gray slim line showing the occupation probabilities of the eigenstates.
+Fig. \ref{fig:pis_ex_eth_zoomout} presents a comparison between the equilibrium occupation probabilities $P_i$ at the central site of the chain and the corresponding values obtained from individual eigenstates (shown as gray dots).
+The microcanonical average is represented by a continuous dark blue line, while the Participation Ratio (PR) corresponding to each occupation state is encoded using a color scale.

+The equilibrium values clearly organize into several clusters, which contain a number of states that increases with energy.
+These clusters correspond to distinct values of the crowding parameter.
+The leftmost cluster, which consists of a single point associated with $C=1$, represents the Mott state -characterized by one atom per site.

+Importantly, clusters at lower energies exhibit occupation probabilities that closely match the microcanonical average.
+As energy increases, the clusters display broader dispersions, although the rate of dispersion varies depending on the particular $P_i$ under consideration.
+For instance, $P_1$ exhibits significantly lower dispersion than other occupation probabilities.
+Notably, the clusters associated with $P_1$ align almost perfectly with the eigenstate probabilities within the energy range $E/N \in [0, 0.5]$, across all four system sizes studied.
+Overall, the dispersion of values grows with the crowding parameter (and consequently energy), and within each cluster, states characterized by lower PR values tend to show greater deviations from the microcanonical prediction.

-We examine now the equilibration values of the same observables we have already studied in the previous section for the eigenstates: the number of particles and the entanglement entropy of the first site.
+We now examine the equilibrium values of the two observables previously analyzed for the energy eigenstates: the entanglement entropy (Fig.\ref{fig:pis_ex_eth}) and the number of particles at the central site of the chain (Fig.\ref{fig:s1n1_fock_zoomout}).

-A comprehensive picture of the behaviour of the relaxation values of the two observables $n_1^{(q)}$ and $S_1^{(q)}$ is obtained by plotting their average over 40 Hamiltonian realizations for the whole set of initial states in the occupation basis.
-These values for initial states having energies in the chaotic energy region $E/N\in [0,0.8]$ are depicted in Fig.\ref{fig:s1n1_fock_zoomout} for three different systems sizes $N=M=7,8$ and $9$.
-The relaxation values are shown in a rainbow scale according to the PR values of the initial states.
-The ensemble averages of the observables for the energy eigenstates are shown by gray dots in the background.
+To gain a comprehensive understanding of the relaxation behavior of $S_{M/2}^{(q)}$ and $n_{M/2}^{(q)}$, we plot their average values -computed over 40 Hamiltonian realizations- for all initial Fock states with energies in the chaotic regime $E/N\in [0,0.8]$.
+Figures \ref{fig:pis_ex_eth} and \ref{fig:s1n1_fock_zoomout} display these relaxation values for four system sizes ($N=M=7,8,9$ and $10$).
+The values are color-coded using a rainbow scale to represent the PR of each initial states.
+For reference, ensemble averages of the corresponding observables calculated over energy eigenstates are shown as gray dots in the background.
+The microcanonical average, defined in Eq. (\ref{eq:microav}), is plotted as a solid line, while dashed lines indicate $\pm 10 \%$ deviations.